 Rating: A- Superb

 The Elimist is back, and he has a vitally important challenge for the Animorphs - one that concerns the fate of an entire species.
+But Jake has caught the eye of another powerful being - a rival of the Elimist, Crayak.
+Outwitting them might prove harder - and more dangerous - than anything they've done before.

 Review in Progress